-Impact Management Objective: Minimise the impact of traffic and maintain a safe environment.
+12.7 ODJECTIVE 7.
+REDUCE 2 11/4110.
+Impact Management Objective : Minimise the impact of traffic and maintain a safe environment.
 Potential impact(s) to be The increase of traffic in the area.
 Potential impact(s) to be avoided.
 Reduced safety on surrounding roads. avoided.
 Increased carbon emissions.
-Impact Management Outcome Impact Management Outcome • Surrounding road networks remain safe to use and free of excessive congestion.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Implement signage to identify the cemetery entrance off of Blyth Street.
+Impact Management Outcome • Surrounding road networks remain safe to use and free of excessive congestion.
+IMPACT MANAGEMENT ACTIONS IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Implement signage to identify the cemetery entrance off of Blyth Street.
 Beaufort West Municipality Operational phase To allocate preferred parking areas.
 Ensure that sufficient signage and road markings are incorporated into the internal road network.
-Performance Indicator • Traffic moves freely and road infrastructure remains in a safe condition. -
+Performance Indicator Traffic moves freely and road infrastructure remains in a safe co ndition. •

-12.8 OBJECTIVE 8: PREVENT VANDALISM AND MAINTAIN SECURITY.
+12 Q OR JECTIVE 8: PREVENT VANDALISM AND MAINTAIN SECURITY

-12.0 OBJECTIVE 6.
-FREVERIT VAINDALISM AND MAINTAIN SECONTT.
+12.8 OBJECTIVE 8: PREVEN II VANDALISM AND MAINTAIN SECURITY.
 Impact Management Objective: PREVENT VANDALISM AND UNAUTHORISED ENTRY TO CEMETERY.
-Potential impact(s) to be avoided.
 Possible criminal activity.
-Visitors hesitate to visit cemetery.
+Potential impact(s) to be Visitors hesitate to visit cemetery. avoided.
 Caretaker can be at risk.
 Impact Management Outcome Cemetery remains free of vandalism and a safe environment.
-IMPACT MANAGEMENT ACTIONS IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Erect signage detailing prohibition ted activities.
-Beaufort West Municipality Operational phase Ensure security is available at the security is available. ne entrance of the cemetery.
-Ensure that there is only one act Access to the site must be adequately restricted to construction and cemetery personal to avoid illegal dumping of waste.Ensure the fence is maintained, any detection of vandalism should be reported immediately.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Erect signage detailing prohib ted activities.
+Beaufort West Municipality Operational phase Ensure security is available at the entrance of the cemetery.
+Ensure that there is only one access point.
+Ensure the fence is maintained , any detection of vandalism should be reported immediately.

-[•] Environmental Impact Assessments • Basic Assessments • Environmental Management Planning • Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments
+• Environmental Impact Assessments • Basic Assessments • Environmental Management Planning • Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments

-The caretaker should have the The caretaker should have the contact information for emergency services, and enforcement, as well as the means to report any well as the means to report any suspicious activities.
-Consider fitting boreholes established for water monitoring, with borehole monitoring caps, to secure them while on site.
-Use of unutilised areas within the extent as a green space.
-Performance Indicator Performance Indicator • No evidence of vandalism and no breaches of safety occur.
+• The caretaker should have the contact information for emergency services, and enforcement, as well as the means to report any suspicious activities. • Consider fitting boreholes established for water monitoring, with borehole monitoring caps, to secure them while on site. • Use of unutilised areas within the extent as a green space. • A Protocol for Chance Fossil Finds is included in Appendix D of the PIA report and should be utilised if any heritage resources, including evidence of graves and human burials, archaeological material and paleontological material are discovered during the execution of the activities.

+No evidence of vandalism and no breaches of safety occur.

-129 OBJECTIVE 9: PREVENT PROPAGATION ALIEN INVASIVE SPECIES
+129 OR JECTIVE 9: PREVENT PROPAGATION ALIEN INVASIVE SPECIES